Arthur Shirley: Early life

-Born Henry Raymond Shirley in Hobart, Australia to civil servant Henry Shirley and Sarah Ann, née Morton, he was baptised Arthur and attended Catholic schools.
+Born Henry Raymond Shirley in Hobart, Australia to civil servant Henry Shirley and Sarah Ann Shirley, née Morton, he was baptised Arthur and attended Catholic schools.
 He then worked for Tattersall's Lottery and as a junior solicitor's clerk, when at age sixteen he decided to join a semi-professional troupe of entertainers which toured Tasmania in a two horse caravan.

 In 1904 Shirley moved to Melbourne.
 For a time he worked as door-to-door salesman for a wholesale grocery firm, then he became a novice in a Sydney seminary, but left it in 1905 to try and break into theatre.

+In an alternative account, he entered a monastery as a novice at age 17 but three years later left the order before taking his vows.

 His first role was a three-line part in Sweet Nell of Old Drury (1905), starring Nellie Stewart at the Princess Theatre in Melbourne.
 He spent the next two years touring Victoria and New South Wales with the John Cosgrove Company, after which he worked for other theatre entrepreneurs, including William Anderson, George Marlow, Beaumont Smith and George Willoughby.
 In 1909 he announced he was going to star in a play especially written for him, an early indication of Shirley's later flair for self-promotion.

 Shirley owed money to a Miss Tindall, a debt which saw him be declared bankrupt at his own petition in December 1913.
 He struggled with financial difficulties before winning the leads in two films, The Silence of Dean Maitland and The Shepherd of the Southern Cross, both opening in 1914; the first was a success.

 On 22 December 1913 Shirley married New Zealand singer Ellen Newcomb Hall at St Mary's Cathedral in Sydney; they would separate in 1920 and divorce in 1940.